 If you want a more traditional Christian homeschool curriculum you will want to buy textbooks.
 Textbooks are usually for a grade.
 You will want to buy separate books for your second grader and separate books for your fifth grader.
 But you can save your fifth graders textbooks for your younger children to use.

 Workbooks are another traditional method.
 Workbooks are usually consumable.
-You will need to buy textbooks each child.
+You will need to buy workbooks each child.

 Some Christian homeschool curriculum has a history focus.
 History is divided into Ancient, Middle Ages, Age of Discovery, and Modern History.
 Every four years a child would study one of the periods of history.